 If you’re in the position where you need daily help cleaning certain parts of your home, along with things like laundry and dishes, hiring someone to accomplish all these tasks probably means that person is your employee in the eyes of the IRS.
 The reason is because you’re looking for the same person to come to your home on the schedule you set and perform a specific set of duties each day.
 Additionally, you’re most likely providing the housekeeper with the supplies in your home that they’ll use to do their job.

-As an employer, taxes do play a part in managing your new housekeeper if they earn $2,400 or more throughout the year.
+What are my tax responsibilities?
+As an employer, taxes do play a part in managing your new housekeeper if they earn $2,600 or more throughout the year.
 You’ll be responsible for withholding Social Security and Medicare (FICA) taxes from their pay and paying a matching portion of FICA taxes.
 After the end of the year, you’ll give your housekeeper a Form W-2 so they can file their personal income tax return.

-Learn more about the tax & payroll responsibilities you have as the employer of a housekeeper.
+Learn more about the tax and payroll responsibilities you have as the employer of a housekeeper.

 The point of these scenarios is to keep you informed on how taxes can play a role in your hiring decision.
-No one wants to spend valuable time fixing tax errors and having the correct information at your disposal before your housekeeper begins working is the easiest way to minimize that risk.
+No one wants to spend valuable time fixing tax errors, so having the correct information at your disposal before your housekeeper begins working is the easiest way to minimize that risk.